Chow411/Openterface_QT/doc/feature.md

 - **SetCapsLockState**: Toggles the Caps Lock state.
 - **SetNumLockState**: Toggles the Num Lock state.
 - **SetScrollLockState**: Toggles the Scroll Lock state.
+- **FullScreenCapture**: Captures a full-screen image from the target device and saves it to a specified path on the host (the default path is the media directory for Windows/Linux).
+- **AreaScreenCapture**: Captures a screen image of a specified area from the target device and saves it to a designated path on the host (the default path is the media directory for Windows/Linux).
+The area is defined using coordinates (x, y) and dimensions (width, height).